 - A company can be established relatively quickly, but there are costs involved with its incorporation and maintenance; and

 - Companies are taxed at the flat company tax rate of 30%, but when profits are distributed to shareholders, the dividends are taxed at the shareholder’s marginal rate.
-However, since the company has already paid tax on the profit, the shareholders will receive a credit on their tax paid to reflect the amount of tax already paid by the company.
+However, since the company has already paid tax on the profit, the shareholders will receive a credit to reflect the amount of tax already paid by the company.

-Once you have decided to operate your business through a company, you will then need to decide how the shares will be held.
+Once you have decided to operate your business using a company, you will then need to decide how the shares in that company will be held.
 Company shares are usually held in one of three ways:

 - in a person’s individual capacity;

 - through a second company; or

 Holding shares other than in your individual capacity can provide additional benefits, such as further limited liability and tax advantages, but there are additional setup costs to consider.